AndreasRupp/cellular-automaton/README.md

 - In `MATLAB`, one has to add the path of the `mex/CAM/` directory using MATLAB's `addpath` function.
 Then, one can run the CAM using `run_cam.m` as illustrated in `matlab_example.m`.
+  Notably, for the MATLAB code to work smoothly in Ubuntu, you need to have `g++-10` installed, since it is currently the only compiler supporting both C++20 and MATLAB's supported libstdc++.
+  In any case, you will also need `cmake`.
 - In `C++`, one has to include the file `include/CAM/cellular_automaton.hxx`.
 Then, you can run the CAM as shown in `cpp_example.cxx` provided that you compile it using `-std=gnu++20`.
 A possible compilation command for the `cpp_example.cxx` is `clang++-12 -std=gnu++20 -Wall -Wextra -pedantic